Searching...

 (1) Do not connect ground in common for power, analog remote control, and digital remote control.

-Such the noise generated in this condition is called common mode noise, which can cause malfunctioning of the power supply unit and other devices connected to it.
+Such noise generated in this condition is called common mode noise, which can cause malfunctioning of the power supply unit and other devices connected to it.
 Therefore, avoid connecting the ground in common in order to reduce the effects of the common mode noise.

-Not Good | Do not connect ground in common for power, analog remote control, and digital remote control. | Correct Connction; To Get Good Performance of Power Supply
+Not Good | Do not connect ground in common for power, analog remote control, and digital remote control. | Correct Connection; To Get Good Performance of Power Supply

-Good | Do not connect ground in common for power, analog remote control, and digital remote control. | Correct Connction; To Get Good Performance of Power Supply
+Good | Do not connect ground in common for power, analog remote control, and digital remote control. | Correct Connection; To Get Good Performance of Power Supply

 (2) Shorten the wiring for remote control.